Whatever the hell I was doing in 1985, I should have been in New York hanging with Angie Wang.

-Angie circa the Billy Idol years was tough as hell giving us a wonderful realistic portrayal of an Asian character in her own words through her own eyes, no stereotypes or bullshit.
+Angie in the Billy Idol years is tough as hell, giving us a wonderfully realistic portrayal of an Asian character in her own words through her own eyes, no stereotypes or bullshit.
 These events happened (or something like) and it’s real.

-Cardinal X (2017) Written and Directed by: Angie Wang.
+MDMA (2017) formerly titled Cardinal X. Written and Directed by Angie Wang.
 Starring: Annie Q, Henry Zaga, Francesca Eastwood, Yetide Badaki.

 9 out of 10